rrainn/HeapStash/README.md

 ### cache.put(id, item[, settings])

 This method allows you to put an item in the cache.
 This method will overwrite any existing item with the same ID in the cache.
 The settings parameter is an optional object that you can pass in with a `internalCacheOnly` property that if set to true, won't call the put method on the plugins.
 The settings object also accepts a `ttl` property to overwrite the default cache TTL with a custom one for that item you are putting in the cache.
+If the `ttl` property is set to `false` the object will never expire and have no `ttl`, overwriting any `ttl` setting on the cache itself.

 This method returns a promise that will resolve when the item has been put in the cache.